Dr Olivia Hamilton

 - Research Associate (MRC/CSO Social & Public Health Sciences Unit)

-I joined the SPHSU in August 2020, having recently gained my PhD in Translational Neuroscience at The University of Edinburgh (supported by the Wellcome Trust).
-My thesis aimed to advance current understanding of the cognitive changes associated with cerebrovascular dysfunction in older age, specifically those associated with cerebral small vessel disease, a disease that causes approximately 20% of strokes worldwide and contributes to all major forms of dementia.
+Olivia has a diverse research background; before joining the SPHSU in August 2021, Olivia gained her PhD in Translational Neuroscience at The University of Edinburgh (supported by the Wellcome Trust).
+Her thesis aimed to advance current understanding of the cognitive changes associated with cerebrovascular dysfunction in older age, specifically those associated with cerebral small vessel disease, a disease that causes approximately 20% of strokes worldwide and contributes to all major forms of dementia.

-Previously, I completed a BA in English Language at Cardiff University, before gaining an MSc in Language Sciences (with specialisation in Linguistics with Neuroscience) at University College London.
-Prior to starting my PhD, I worked as a research assistant on the MARQUE project, investigating the quality of life of people with dementia living in care homes and trialling a staff training intervention for the management of agitation in residents with dementia.
+Previously, Olivia completed a BA in English Language at Cardiff University, before gaining an MSc in Language Sciences (with specialisation in Linguistics with Neuroscience) at University College London.
+Prior to starting her PhD, Olivia worked as a research assistant on the MARQUE project, carrying out structured interviews to investigate the quality of life of people with dementia living in care homes and implementing a staff training intervention for the management of agitation in residents with dementia.

 Professional activities & recognition

 Selected international presentations

 - 2020: British Pharmacological Society Annual Conference: Pharmacology 2020 (Online due to COVID-19)

 - 2019: Joint World Stroke Organisation/European Stroke Organisation Conference (Milan, Italy)